sulmanm1/VirClass/README.md

 # VirClass
-Scripts to fine-tune DNAbert-s for viral class determination and upload models to huggingface
+Scripts to fine-tune DNAbert-s for viral class determination and upload models to huggingface.
+Built to be a part of ViruLink.